Cumulo-pro/Dymension/monitoring/dymension_metrics.md

 ## Consensus Height

-**celestia_consensus_height**
+**cometbft_consensus_height**

-Current block height in the Celestia consensus system.
+Current block height in the Dymension consensus system.
 This metric provides information on the progress of the blockchain in terms of confirmed blocks.
 It is a fundamental metric for monitoring the status and activity of the network, as it reflects where the consensus is in the blockchain at any given point in time.

-Value: numeric value representing the current height of the block in the Celestia consensus system
+Value: numeric value representing the current height of the block in the Dymension consensus system

 ![image](https://github.com/Cumulo-pro/Celestia-monitoring/assets/2853158/049da3ad-0c28-4bdf-bdf2-dfbb2858685f)